 Classification of Diamond Cup Wheel

 Some of the characteristics to classify the diamond cup wheel include bond, grit, concentration, and hardness.
 All these hugely determine the type of diamond cup wheels to use.
-For instance, when choosing the cup wheel for a concrete surface, you should consider going for a soft bond while dealing with the hard ground.
-In contrast, hard bond works best with soft ground.
-It shows that knowing the exact diamond cup wheel suitable for your project is crucial.
+For instance, when choosing the cup wheel for a concrete surface, you should consider going for a soft bond while dealing with hard ground.
+In contrast, a hard bond works best with soft ground.
+Knowing the exact diamond cup wheel suitable for your project is crucial.
 We will elucidate some of these classifications later.

 Figure 2: Diamond grinding cup for an electric grinder